Jeffrey-Hage/Delilahs_Cut/README.md

 If you wish to make any edits to the program files yourself, such as adding additional functions to analyze siRNA (Maybe you want to see a G in position 6 or anything like that).
 You can do so and then repackage.
 To do this:
-1. Make any necessary edits to the code
+1. Make any necessary edits to the code (including updating file locations in main.spec file)
 2. Activate the provided virtual environment (venv) (command: venv\Scripts\Activate)
 3. Navigate to the "Main_Files" directory in terminal
 4. Run "pyinstaller main.spec"